Financing Your Education

-International students (non-U.S. citizens) who are interested in receiving a needs-based scholarship should complete the International Graduate Student Financial Aid Application (PDF) to determine their eligibility.
+International students (non-U.S. Citizens) who are interested in receiving a needs-based loans should complete the International Graduate Student Financial Aid Application (IGSFAA), which can be found on the Office of Student Finance, to determine their eligibility.

-Scholarships are determined by the Wurzweiler Dean's Office and include merit scholarships, which are awarded to a select number of incoming Wurzweiler students who demonstrate academic excellence in their undergraduate studies and a strong commitment to the field of social work through their work and/or volunteer experiences.
-No additional applications are required for these scholarships, and accepted students are notified at the time of acceptance to Wurzweiler.
-The amount of scholarships may not exceed tuition.
+Scholarships are determined by the Wurzweiler Admissions office, which are awarded to a select number of incoming Wurzweiler students who demonstrate academic excellence in their undergraduate studies and a strong commitment to the field of social work through their work and/or volunteer experiences.
+No additional applications are required for these scholarships, and accepted students are notified at the time of their acceptance to Wurzweiler.

-All Merit Scholarships are awarded contingent upon the student's continued satisfactory completion of all coursework and fieldwork.
-It is expected that all Merit Scholarship winners will maintain at least a "B" average in all courses.
-Additionally, if a student is unable to complete his/her coursework and/or fieldwork in a satisfactory manner, the scholarship may be withdrawn.
-The administration will consider each situation on a case-by-case basis, to determine if continued Merit Scholarship funding is warranted.
+All scholarships are awarded contingent upon the student's continued satisfactory completion of all coursework and fieldwork.
+It is expected that all scholarship recipients will maintain at least a "B" average in all courses.
+Additionally, if a student is unable to complete his/her course or fieldwork in a satisfactory manner, the scholarship may be withdrawn.
+The administration will consider each situation on a case-by-case basis, to determine if continued scholarship funding is warranted.

 Wurzweiler School of Social Work is proud to partner with City Year.
 The rich perspective and experience City Year alumni bring to their educational experience is valued by WSSW, and we understand how City Year experience prepares alumni for entry into the field of social work.
 We also appreciate that City Year alumni have demonstrated a passion to helping youth at risk, with a commitment to the values of service to a cause greater than the self, collaboration, belief in the power of young people, social justice, empathy, inclusivity, teamwork and excellence.
 These values are in line with the mission of our school and the values of the profession.